jevelopment/mundana-theme-jekyll/_posts/2019-01-24-powerful-things-markdown-editor2gr.md

 ---
 layout: post
-title:  "Education must also train one for quick, resolute and effective thinking."
+title:  "Powerful things you can do with the Markdown editor"
+author: sal
 categories: [ Jekyll, tutorial ]
-image: assets/images/3.jpg
+image: assets/images/4.jpg
+tags: [featured]
-language: en
+language: gr

 ---
 There are lots of powerful things you can do with the Markdown editor